dbeley/mpdscrobble/README.md

 - no journal of failed scrobbles
 - it needs a pair of Last.fm API key/secret instead of just username/password

-The script [`mpdscribble_history.py`](https://github.com/dbeley/mpdscrobble/blob/main/mpdscribble_history.py) can be used to scrobble a list of tracks from a mpdscribble journal file.
+If you need to scrobble tracks from a mpdscribble journal file, you can use the [`mpdscribble_history.py`](https://github.com/dbeley/mpdscrobble/blob/main/mpdscribble_history.py) script.

 ## Requirements